artsandmetaphysics/goodlifeodyssey/notes/the-iliad.md

 > then invited them to drink when she had mulled it all.
 > ~ (11.626--41)

+According to Plato's dialogue, _Ion_, this drink was a sort of medicine.

 The Olympian trinity:

 > "Three brothers we are, sprung from Cronus,